charlottegiseleweil/pdm_report/src/02_Litt_review.md

+# Literature Review

-# Design strategies for implementation of complex display
+## Design strategies for implementation of complex display
  [make subtitle?]
  *This chapter consists in a literature review on static and dynamic approaches to displaying multidimensional and uncertain data.
 It aims to explore the design strategies to express and display multi-dimensional, spatial, multi-objective and uncertain data.*